itzg/docker-minecraft-server/README.md

     -e TYPE=AIRPLANE

 > NOTE: The `VERSION` variable is used to select an Airplane branch to download from.
-The available options are "LATEST" "1.17" "1.16" "PURPUR" and "PURPUR-1.16"
+The available options are "LATEST" "1.17" and "PURPUR"

 Extra variables:
 - `AIRPLANE_BUILD=lastSuccessfulBuild` : set a specific Airplane build to use